-TDengine greatly improves the efficiency of data ingestion, querying and storage by exploiting the characteristics of time series data, introducing the novel concepts of "one table for one data collection point" and "super table", and designing an innovative storage engine.
-To understand the new concepts in TDengine and make full use of the features and capabilities of TDengine, please read “Concepts” thoroughly.
+TDengine greatly improves the efficiency of data ingestion, querying, and storage by exploiting the characteristics of time series data, introducing the novel concepts of "one table for one data collection point" and "super table", and designing an innovative storage engine.
+To understand the new concepts in TDengine and make full use of the features and capabilities of TDengine, please read Concepts thoroughly.

-If you are a developer, please read the “Developer Guide” carefully.
+If you are a developer, please read the Developer Guide carefully.
 This section introduces the database connection, data modeling, data ingestion, query, continuous query, cache, data subscription, user-defined functions, and other functionality in detail.
 Sample code is provided for a variety of programming languages.
-In most cases, you can just copy and paste the sample code, make a few changes to accommodate your application, and it will work.
+In most cases, you can just copy and paste the sample code, and make a few changes to accommodate your application, and it will work.

-TDengine uses ubiquitious SQL as its query language, which greatly reduces learning costs and migration costs.
+TDengine uses ubiquitous SQL as its query language, which greatly reduces learning costs and migration costs.
 In addition to the standard SQL, TDengine has extensions to better support time series data analysis.
-These extensions include functions such as roll up, interpolation and time weighted average, among many others.
-The "SQL Reference" chapter describes the SQL syntax in detail, and lists the various supported commands and functions.
+These extensions include functions such as roll-up, interpolation, and time-weighted average, among many others.
+The SQL Reference chapter describes the SQL syntax in detail and lists the various supported commands and functions.

-If you are a system administrator who cares about installation, upgrade, fault tolerance, disaster recovery, data import, data export, system configuration, how to monitor whether TDengine is running healthily, and how to improve system performance, please refer to, and thoroughly read the "Administration" section.
+If you are a system administrator who cares about installation, upgrade, fault tolerance, disaster recovery, data import, data export, system configuration, how to monitor whether TDengine is running healthily, and how to improve system performance, please refer to, and thoroughly read the Administration section.

-If you are very interested in the internal design of TDengine, please read the chapter "Inside TDengine”, which introduces the cluster design, data partitioning, sharding, writing, and reading processes in detail.
+If you are very interested in the internal design of TDengine, please read the chapter Inside TDengine, which introduces the cluster design, data partitioning, sharding, writing, and reading processes in detail.
 If you want to study TDengine code or even contribute code, please read this chapter carefully.

-TDengine is an open source database, and we would love for you to be a part of TDengine.
-If you find any errors in the documentation, or see parts where more clarity or elaboration is needed, please click "Edit this page" at the bottom of each page to edit it directly.
+TDengine is an open-source database, and we would love for you to be a part of TDengine.
+If you find any errors in the documentation or see parts where more clarity or elaboration is needed, please click "Edit this page" at the bottom of each page to edit it directly.

-Together, we make a difference.
+Together, we make a difference!